RayyanNafees/pawsrescue/README.md

 Users can access the app through a web browser on their desktop or mobile devices.

+For running the project locally checkout our [installation guide](installation.md)

 ## Team
 - Rayyan Nafees
 - Sharjeel Afridi